American Opera Company: Jeannette Thurber's American Opera Company

 Although the productions were, by and large, a critical success, money quickly became a problem.
 Faced with a large operating deficit, Carnegie and other sponsors began to separate themselves from the project, and in order to escape its creditors the company was reorganized in December 1886 under a new name, the "National Opera Company".
 A second season followed, notable for the American premiere of Rubinstein's Nero on March 14, 1887, and for a national tour that took the company across the continent as far as San Francisco, dogged along the way by increasing financial difficulties.
 Singers and stage hands began to strike and sue for unpaid wages, and by the spring of 1887 the company was the subject of at least seven lawsuits.
-The director, Theodore Thomas, who later attributed the failure of the company to "inexperienced and misdirected enthusiasm in business management, and to misapplication of money", left on June 15, 1887, and after one final performance without him, Thurber's operatic experiment came to an end.
+The director, Theodore Thomas, who later attributed the demise of the company to "inexperienced and misdirected enthusiasm in business management, and to misapplication of money", left on June 15, 1887, and after one final performance without him, Thurber's operatic experiment came to an end.
+However, the new musical director, Gustav Hinrichs, formed the New American Opera Company from members of the failed venture, with the addition of several leading artists.